Mathematics

 You should try to absorb all the 'watch it' and 'read it' materials as these have been chosen by your KS5 subject teachers specifically to support your new subjects.

-The KS5 transition task will need to be handed in to your subject teacher on or before your first lesson in September.
-These tasks will help you in preparing for your new subjects but will also help teachers to make sure you are suited for these subjects.
+The KS5 transition activities can be handed in to your subject teacher on or before your first lesson in September.
+These tasks will help you in preparing for your new subjects but will also help teachers to make sure you are suited for these subjects but they are not essential.
+Teachers will check your suitability during the first weeks of the course.

 Watch it....